videosdk-live/videosdk-docs/flutter_docs/guide/video-and-audio-calling-api-sdk/quick-start.md

 }
 ```

-3. Now we will add `meeting`, `videoStream`, `audioStream` which will store the meeting and the streams for local participant respectively.
+3. Now we will add `meeting`, `videoStream`, `audioStream` which will store the meeting and the streams for local participant.

 ```js title="meeting_screen.dart"
 class _MeetingScreenState extends State<MeetingScreen> {